rizinorg/book/src/configuration/evars.md

 ### asm.lines.out: `bool`

-When defined as "true", the disassembly view will also draw control flow lines that go outside of the block.
+When set to "true", the disassembly view will also draw control flow lines that go outside of the block.

 ### asm.linestyle: `bool`